 The benefit of using the Wrap Text command is that it significantly reduces the need to expand the column width to accommodate multiword column headings.
-The problem with increasing the col-
+The problem with increasing the column width is that you may reduce the amount of data that can fit on a piece of paper or one screen.
+This makes it cumbersome to analyze the data in the worksheet and could increase the time it takes to make a decision.

-- 4. Select the range A1:D1. - 5.
-Click the down arrow on the right side of the Merge & Center button in the Alignment group of commands in the Home tab of the Ribbon. - 6.
-Click the Merge & Center option (see Figure 1.37).
+- 4. Select the range A1:D1. - Click the down arrow on the right side of the Merge & Center button in the Alignment group of commands in the Home tab of the Ribbon. - Click the Merge & Center option (see Figure 1.37).
 This will create one large cell location running across the top of the data set and center the text in that cell.